phuse-org/phuse-scripts/development/R/pkgs/phuse/inst/examples/02_display/Readme.md

-This example demonstrates a core feature of Shiny: **reactivity**.
-In the `server` function, a reactive called `datasetInput` is declared.

-Notice that the reactive expression depends on the input expression `input$dataset`, and that it's used by two output expressions: `output$summary` and `output$view`.
-Try changing the dataset (using *Choose a dataset*) while looking at the reactive and then at the outputs; you will see first the reactive and then its dependencies flash.

-Notice also that the reactive expression doesn't just update whenever anything changes--only the inputs it depends on will trigger an update.
-Change the "Caption" field and notice how only the `output$caption` expression is re-evaluated; the reactive and its dependents are left alone.
+This example demonstrates the `tabsetPanel` and `tabPanel` widgets.

+Notice that outputs that are not visible are not re-evaluated until they become visible.
+Try this:

+1. Scroll to the bottom of the `server` function.
+You might need to use the *show with app* option so you can easily view the code and interact with the app at the same time.
+2. Change the number of observations, and observe that only `output$plot` is evaluated.
+3. Click the Summary tab, and observe that `output$summary` is evaluated.
+4. Change the number of observations again, and observe that now only `output$summary` is evaluated.